 Posted on 2 Comments

 Yes, you can hike ALL OF THE SUMMITS!
-Or at least as many as your want.
+Or at least as many as you want.
 This new trail zig zags up Whitewater Ski Resort to access several peaks on the “summit side” of the hill.

 Summary